Pandemic knocks Singapore into recession as GDP plummets 41% in Q2 | Business

 "If you want to read something into this, it is what is going to happen to economies that have taken a similar sort of lockdown," said Rob Carnell, chief economist, Asia-Pacific at ING Bank.
 In June, the International Monetary Fund warned of a steep contraction in global economic activity as the health crisis shut businesses, depressed consumption and paralysed trade.
 It forecast 2020 world output to shrink by 4.9%, compared with a 3.0% contraction predicted in April.

-The once-in-a-century pandemic has so far infected over 13 million people worldwide and killed more than 571,000.
+The once-in-a-century pandemic has so far infected over 13 million people worldwide and killed nearly 573,000.
 Singapore has reported 46,283 coronavirus cases with 26 deaths as of Monday.
 "There is an element of global weakness in there as well, obviously the trade side is very important for Singapore and that has been absolutely clobbered," Carnell said.

 The sectoral impact was broadbased with the services and construction sector hardest hit.
 Construction plummeted 95.6% on a quarter-on-quarter basis, grinding to a near halt as the city-state quarantined tens of thousands of migrant labourers in dormitories ravaged by the virus.